Yi Yungao

-Yi Yungao (義雲高 (义云高, Yì Yúngāo, Ji6 Wan4gou1); born Wenjiang District, Sichuan in 1951- February 2022), also known as Wan Ko Yee (the Cantonese version of his name using Western name order) and His Holiness Dorje Chang Buddha III (第三世多杰羌佛) was a Chinese-American artist, Buddhist religious leader and self-declared third reincarnation of Dorje Chang (Vajradhara), a claim not universally accepted and doubted by many Buddhists.
+Yi Yungao (義雲高 (义云高, Yì Yúngāo, Ji6 Wan4gou1); born Wenjiang District, Sichuan in 1951- January 22, 2022), also known as Wan Ko Yee (the Cantonese version of his name using Western name order) and Dorje Chang Buddha III (第三世多杰羌佛), was a Chinese-American artist, Buddhist religious leader and self-declared third reincarnation of Dorje Chang (Vajradhara), a claim not universally accepted and doubted by many Buddhists.

-He has many wealthy followers in Hong Kong, Taiwan, Thailand and China.
-In 1999, he moved to the United States and lived with his family in Pasadena, California.
-In addition to his Vajradhara claim, Yi also said that he was the second reincarnation of Vimalakirti and has performed miracles.
+He had many wealthy followers in Hong Kong, Taiwan, Thailand and China.
+In 1999, he moved to the United States and lived with his family in Pasadena, California, where he would live until his death in 2022 from natural causes.
+In addition to his Vajradhara claim, Yi also said that he was the second reincarnation of Vimalakirti and had performed miracles.

 Art

 In March 2015, "Ink Lotus", a painting by Yi, sold for $16.5 million at public auction.
 In 2012, two paintings by Yi sold for $230,000 and $330,000.
 Greg Brown, an art appraiser with an emphasis in Asian art, expressed puzzlement at the sudden increase in value of works by Yi.
 Greg Brown was quoted by LAist as suggesting that followers of Yi were purchasing his art.
 A spokesman for Yi said that profits from sale of Yi's artwork were donated to charity.

 In 2011, the International Art Museum of America opened in San Francisco, California.
 It originally only featured works by Yi.
 There is also a H.H.
 Dorje Chang Buddha III Cultural and Art Museum in Covina, California, whose mission is "to promote the superb accomplishments of an American with outstanding talent, H.H.
 Dorje Chang Buddha III, by displaying his achievements in culture, literature, philosophy, art, science, technology, and other fields."